gbv/beaconspec/beacon.md

 The creator meta field contains the URI or the name of the person, organization, or a service primarily responsible for making the link dump.
-This field corresponds to the `creator` from the DCMI Metadata Terms.
-The creator is an instace of the `Agent` class from the FOAF vocabulary.
+This field is mapped to the `dcterms:creator` RDF property.
+The creator is an instace of the class `foaf:Agent`.

-The following examples of meta field values:
+For instance the following creator meta field values:

     Bea Beacon

     http://example.org/people/bea

-can be mapped the this RDF triples, respectively:
+can be mapped the the following RDF triples, respectively:

     :dump dcterms:creator "Bea Beacon" .
     :dump dcterms:creator [ a foaf:Agent ; foaf:name "Bea Beacon" ] .